8tentaculos/cssfun/README.md

 your application.
 It supports light, dark, and system color schemes, allowing your components to automatically adapt to changes in the user's system preferences.

-The higher-order function `createTheme` accepts a default theme configuration object and returns a `createTheme` function with those defaults applied.
-This function is used to generate theme-specific StyleSheets.
+The `createTheme` function accepts a themes object `{ light, dark }`, and an options object, and returns a theme StyleSheets.

 ### Creating a Theme
-Create a `createTheme` function with default themes and create a theme StyleSheet.
+Create theme StyleSheet.

 ```javascript
 // Create theme